codepath/android_guides/Simple-RottenTomatoes-Tutorial.md

 ## API

 RottenTomatoes has an [extensive API](http://developer.rottentomatoes.com/docs/read/json/v10) which includes a [Movie Search](http://developer.rottentomatoes.com/docs/read/json/v10/Movies_Search), [Lists](http://developer.rottentomatoes.com/docs/read/json/v10/Lists_Directory), [Box Office Movies](http://developer.rottentomatoes.com/docs/read/json/v10/Box_Office_Movies) and much more.
-We can use these APIs to create a simple demonstration of networking with Android.
+We can use one of these APIs to create a simple demonstration of networking with Android.

 ## App

 Let's build an Android app step by step.
-THe app will display a list of movies in the Theater Box Office including the poster, title, and cast.
+The app will display a list of popular movies currently in theaters  which includes the poster, title, and cast of each film.

 ![Screen Demo](http://i.imgur.com/zQPzAxD.png)